jwrunge/translator/docs/observer-usage.md

 **Key ideas**

 -   `data-transmut="include"` opts a subtree into translation when `requireExplicitOptIn` is `true`.
+-   `data-transmut-skip` disables translation for an element and all of its descendants.
 -   `data-transmut-attrs` lists attribute names that should be translated on a specific element.
 -   `data-transmut-{name}` binds placeholder values (e.g. `${name}`) so the observer can reinsert dynamic content after translation.
 -   Language metadata (`lang`, `dir`, `data-transmut-lang`, `data-transmut-dir`) is applied automatically to observed roots and locale overrides.